By DebbieH 26 May 2020 9 min read

 • Avoid huge chunks of text – bullet points will make the information easier to read and digest

-• Make headings bold and clear, but not oversized
+• Make headings bold and straightforward but not oversized

 • Avoid using confusing subheadings